 When President Dwight Eisenhower, commander of the operation, gave the go-ahead for Overlord on 6th June 1944, he told the troops, “You are about to embark upon the Great Crusade, toward which we have striven these many months.
 The eyes of the world are upon you.”

-By August 1944, the whole of northern France had been liberated and, in the spring of 1945, the Allies defeated Nazi Germany.
+By August 1944, northern France had been liberated and, in the spring of 1945, the Allies defeated Nazi Germany.
 Many historians regard D-Day as the beginning of the end of World War II.
 However, despite their success, an estimated 4,000 Allied troops were killed by German soldiers defending the beaches.

 Today, there are various remembrance sites commemorating the conflict and service men and women involved in the success of the D-Day landings.
 Guided tours available of the D-Day landing beaches are also available.
 The Normandy Tourism website can help you plan your visit.